 4 out of 5 men after age of 50 have benign prostatic hypertrophy (BPH)—a “swollen” or enlarged prostate.

 This condition is caused mainly due to overstimulation of the prostate cells by testosterone and another hormone, dihydrotestosterone.
 According to researchers when pumpkin seeds and pumpkin seeds oil were consumed by the men with BPH, their conditions improved.
 They added, that the oil in pumpkin seeds can help prevent the hormones from causing increase of prostate cells.
-Thus, the researchers concluded in “Nutrition Research and Practice” that Pumpkin seed oil can be clinically safe and effective complementary and alternative medicine for BPH.”

-3. Pumpkin seeds are best for overall health:
+4. Pumpkin seeds are best for overall health:

 Pumpkin seeds are loaded with antioxidants and phytosterols which promote heart health and protect from cancer, diabetes and Alzheimer’s.
+They can lower levels of LDL cholesterol("bad" cholesterol) and increase levels of HDL cholesterol("good" cholesterol),

-They also contain following trace minerals: -
+They contain following trace minerals: -

 manganese -manganese is essential for enzymes that build proteins.